7 SEO Tips That Will Help Your Website Rankings, Yet Are Not Often Talked About

 The plugin also has built-in functionality for creating sitemaps to submit to Google News.
 You can choose to include or exclude posts in certain categories in this sitemap, assign specific categories to predefined genres from Google News guidelines, and map categories to Google News’ suggested keywords.

 This is a free sitemap.
 XML Sitemaps is a lightweight but powerful option for automatically generating sitemaps and notifying search engines when they’re updated.

 It is quite easy to configure.
-One feature of this plugin this is interesting is its ability to provides cached sitemaps (in the wp-content/sitemaps folder) and uses a rewrite rule to direct search engines.
+One feature of this plugin that is interesting is its ability to provide cached sitemaps (in the wp-content/sitemaps folder) and uses a rewrite rule to direct search engines.